 It’s buzzing around here because honeybees have checked into Hotel Lucia and our sister hotels in Portland, Hotel deLuxe and Sentinel.
 The city’s premier producer of artisan hyper-local honey, Bee Local, installed hives on the roofs of our hotels in April 2014 and the little guys are happily roaming around downtown, pollinating flowers and coming back to the hotel to make honey.

 Our hives are sustainable, beneficial for bees and good for the Earth.
 There has been a dramatic drop in the honeybee population in the United States in the past six years, with almost 10 million hives wiped because of colony collapse syndrome.
 The ailment is caused by risk factors common to large beekeeping operations, so fostering small colonies of urban bees, like those that Bee Local manages, aids in the recovery of the overall bee population.

 The honeybees live high on the roof and fly up and away from the hotel when they make their rounds so, our guests won’t meet them in person.
 But, the bees that live at the hotels visit plants within a small radius of the hive, so when it is harvested and you taste the honey made at our hotels, you will truly be getting a taste of the neighborhood.

 Right now, you can sample Bee Local honey at Vitaly Paley’s Imperial in the ever-popular fried rabbit dish and Harlequin cocktail.
-Jars are also for sale in Portland Penny Diner and in your guest room honor bar at Hotel Lucia.
+Jars are also for sale in your guest room honor bar at Hotel Lucia.